mathigon/textbooks/content/sequences/content.md

 ### Tetrahedral and Cubic Numbers

-Of course, we also don’t have to limit ourselves to 2-dimensional shapes and patterns.
+Of course, we also don’t have to limit ourselves to two-dimensional shapes and patterns.
 We could stack spheres to form small pyramids, just like how you would stack oranges in a supermarket: